Training structure

 Faculty of Science

-We will study the main external and internal processes involved in shaping landforms:
+We will study the main external and internal processes that contribute to the shaping of landforms:

 - Weathering process